How often do you feel relationships are your biggest source of stress, sadness, and worry?

 Similarities and Differences with other Therapies

-A traditional psychoanalytic approach might have explored Joanne and Mr. A.’s childhood memories including those of the mothering relationship.
-Their progress might have been credited to the new insights (from the id to the ego) and the cathartic release of repressed anger.
+A traditional psychoanalytic approach might have explored Joy’s childhood memories, including those of the mothering relationship.
+As such, any progress Joy made would likely have been credited to new insights regarding her early relationships and the cathartic release of repressed emotions.

-A CBT approach would emphasize the role of dysfunctional beliefs in causing her initial symptoms.
-In Joanne’s situation, this may translate to beliefs such as, “I am a bad housewife.”
-For Mr. A., this might have been beliefs like “I am a bad parent.”
+A CBT approach would emphasize the role of Joy’s dysfunctional beliefs in causing her initial symptoms.
+For instance, Joy would likely have been encouraged to address negative self-talk, such as, “I am a bad parent.”

-There are a range of institutions around the world and offer training and certification for those interested in IPT.
+There are many institutions around the world that offer training and certification for those interested in IPT.

 A good first point of call is the IPT Institute, which specializes in the training, certification, and supervision of IPT clinicians.
-The IPT Institute offers a range of courses, both in-person and online.
+The IPT Institute offers a range of courses, currently provided online.